AY2425S2-CS2103T-T17-1/tp/docs/DeveloperGuide.md

 #### Planned:
 Add new settings to the user preference that allow the user to adjust the scroll speed and number of commands displayed in the command history window.

+### 8. Show Indicator of Client Contact Having a Non-Blank Note

+#### Current:
+There is no indication of whether a client contact has a non-blank note.
+For lawyers with many client contacts, they may forget that a client contact has a note.

+#### Planned:
+Add an icon to each client contact which indicates the presence of a non-blank note.